 Modifications must be made often to existing parenting time schedules.
 The ease of making these parenting time modifications will depend on the parents' relationship with each other.
 If parents are reasonable with each other and act in the best interest of the child, these parenting time modifications are just a matter of planning.
 In cases where parents do not get along, modifications to parenting time can become very stressful issues.
 The important thing to remember is that you and the other parent will have many issues in life that could interfere with parenting time.
 The more accommodating you can be to each other the easier it will make both of your lives.

-The use of online collaborative tools like the OurFamilyWizard® website can make parenting time modifications a breeze.
+The use of collaborative tools like those available on OurFamilyWizard® can make parenting time modifications a breeze.

 Children need consistent parenting time